Kovnir/FastTweener/README.md

 If you don't do that `FastTweener` will be auto-initialized with the default settings.

-**WARNING: If you want to use manual initialization you need to do that before creating your first tween!**
+**WARNING: If you want to use manual initialization you need to do that before creating your first Tween!**

 ## Create a Tween